drcz/mini-ld-67/README.md

-# mini-ld-67
+# miniPUSHILLADE

-decided to join miniLD in it's last 12h, trying to do a js remix of the_pchanina for dercz9000 console
+A fast js remix of the_pchanina for dercz9000 console (cf https://github.com/drcz/dercz9000), for [the last few hours of] mini Ludum Dare 67.